Shani871/Link-Collector/README.md

-Here’s a redesigned and modernized version of your README.md file for the Link Collector project — clean, well-structured, and visually appealing:

-⸻

 # 🌐 Link Collector

 **Link Collector** is a Django-powered web application that lets users scrape and collect all the hyperlinks from any given website URL.
 It displays the links in a structured table format, with options to delete them easily.
 Designed with Bootstrap 5, the app is fully responsive and user-friendly.

-🔗 **Live Preview** (if deployed): *[Add your Netlify/Render link here]*

 ---